swilgosz/hanamimastery/data/episodes/4-string-transformations-with-dry-inflector.md

 There is also the one we've looked for, `constantize`!

-### Using #Constantize with Dry::Inflector
+### Using constantize with Dry::Inflector

 Let's check how `constantize` method behaves.
-I'll create a minimal set, just a plain ruby script with requiring a `dry-inflector` and creating the `inflector` instance.
+I'll create a minimal set, just a plain ruby script requiring a `dry-inflector` and creating the `inflector` instance.

 ```ruby
 #!/usr/bin/env ruby